Some Controversial Truths about Mathematics

 All teachers make use of shared resources which are updated and renewed continually.

-Interactive Whiteboards are the main teaching medium for electronic documents, including powerpoint, pdf, flash objects, a variety of media clips and graphics.
-Learning activities may involve discussion, matching exercises, dominoes/loops and cut and paste or colour coding as well as written exercises on mini whiteboards, in books or collaboratively on the (electronic) whiteboard.
+Interactive Whiteboards are the main teaching medium for electronic documents, including PowerPoint, pdf, flash objects, a variety of media clips and graphics.
+Learning activities may involve discussion, matching exercises, dominoes/loops and cut and paste or colour coding, ‘treasure hunts’ as well as written exercises on mini whiteboards, in books or collaboratively on the (electronic) whiteboard.

-Students have regular access to individualised learning and consolidation through ICT on MyMaths, Mangahigh and other web based learning in College as well as through home learning.
+Students have regular access to individualised learning and consolidation through ICT on MyMaths and other web based learning in College as well as through home learning.

-All students are issued with a course outline, whilst individual trackers – containing targets and historical attainment data- are kept in books and/or folders to monitor progress made.
-Formal assessment documents are kept in an assessment folder.
+All students are issued with a course outline/HL tracker, as well as individual assessment trackers containing targets and historical attainment data.
+All these are kept in assessment folders.
+Home learning and assessment documents are kept in the assessment folder too and the complete portfolio provides a vital source for revision and tracking.

-Recording of all assessments is kept in departmental marksheets/trackers for monitoring and review.
+Recording of all assessments is kept in departmental trackers for monitoring, analysis and review.

 Key Stage 3

-- In Key Stage 3 textbooks (Essential Maths) and an electronic resource (Exploring Maths; Active Teach) are used alongside a variety of other resources.
+- In Key Stage 3 textbooks (Essential Maths) are used alongside a variety of electronic resources which are continually updated.

-- Home learning is aimed to improve fluency in basic numeracy and recall, through consolidation of a set of topics over a period of time.
+- Home learning is aimed to improve fluency in basic skills and recall, through consolidation of a set of topics over a period of time.
+It is set weekly and consists of a twenty question drill, differentiated over three tiers.
+Home learning is reviewed with students to consolidate learning.

 Year 7 topic order: